kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 for instance, I did so much exercise at last saturday, it made me tired, so i didn't get up until noon last sunday.
 ### is it important to have a daily routine for study?
-Yes, obviously,  plays a very important roles in my study. help me to pay more attention on my study.
+Yes, obviously,  plays a very important roles in my study. help me to stay focus on my study.
 ### what part of your day do you like best?
 the night, hahaha, take a break at night. watching TV can unwind me.